drewfunderburk/Text-RPG/README.md

 It is played simply by entering numbers based on an on-screen prompt.

+### How to get The Game
+- Download the latest release
+- Unzip the file into its own folder
+- Run TextRPG.exe

 ### Main Menu
 Here you will be given three options:
 * Continue